maovidal/buildroot_intel_stick_STK1AW32SC/the_journey.md

 # The problem

-My purpose is to generate an image based on buildroot 2021.11.1 that can be flashed on the internal eMMC of the Intel Stick STK1AW32SC, which is based on Intel Atom x5-Z8300
+My purpose is to generate an image based on `buildroot 2021.11.1` that can be flashed on the internal eMMC of the `Intel Stick STK1AW32SC`, which is based on Intel Atom x5-Z8300

 A vanilla image (using the default buildroot pc_x86_64_efi_defconfig) correctly boots from USB.
 However issuing `ls \dev\m*` does not report any `/dev/mmcblk*` folders related to the eMMC.
 That is expected as the vanilla Kernel does not have the MMC modules built in.